+from shell: /etc/invol

-/etc/invol (from shell) ex invol (from mnemonic debugger)
+from Mnemonic Debugger: ex invol

 invol initializes physical disk volumes, creates logical volumes, and maintains badspot lists.
-Once initialized, a volume can be mounted with the mount(1M) command, or can be used to bootstrap the operating system, providing it contains the necessary files. invol prompts for all required information.
+Once initialized, a volume can be mounted with the mount(8) command, or can be used to bootstrap the operating system, providing it contains the necessary files. invol prompts for all required information.